HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     from the current cycles.

-    I received my MA in Marriage and Family Therapy from St. Mary’s University of MN, and my BS in Community Psychology, with a minor in Applied Behavior Analysis, from St. Cloud State University.
-Additionally, I'm trained in both EMDR (EMDRIA approved training course) and hold a Gottman Method Couples Therapy Level 1 Certificate.
+    I completed my MA in Marriage and Family Therapy at St. Mary’s University of MN, and my BS in Community Psychology, with a minor in Applied Behavior Analysis, at St. Cloud State University.
+Additionally, I'm trained in EMDR (EMDRIA approved training course) and Gottman Method Couples Therapy (Level 1 Certificate).

     I am working toward Licensure and all therapeutic services I provide are